levadaniela/Mid-term-Project-FE/README.md

-# Project Week Front-End
+# My Mentor Log

+Group Project - Personal development application, built during a 1-week project in a team of 4 where users are able to keep track of mentor meetings using a custom-built notes application.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts